code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/regional-partner/index.md

 **We are now accepting applications for partners in new regions!
 Check the map below to see if your region needs a partner.
 If it does, review the <a href="/educate/regional-partner/terms" target=_blank>partnership terms</a> and then <a href="/educate/regional-partner/apply" target=_blank>apply</a>!**

+Interested in sharing this information with another organization?
+[Share our 1-pager]() on the Regional Partner Program.

 [col-50]

 <%= view :display_video_thumbnail, id: "plp_intro", video_code: "cf1KKBGK6mY", play_button: 'center' %>